-Over the next five years, LIPA and PSEG Long Island will implement projects and initiatives that deliver on the LIPA Board's vision for our customers in Long Island and the Rockaways.
+LIPA Board's vision for our customers in Long Island and the Rockaways.

 Our focus will be on improving the product we deliver to our customers.
 We will leverage customer feedback and operational data to design intuitive and efficient customer interactions and enhance transaction performance.
 Priorities include streamlined billing and payment processes and convenient self-service options.
-Customers will receive timely and accurate communications about outages and restoration and offerings will be customized to individual customer needs and preferences.
+Customers will receive timely and accurate communications about outages and offerings will be customized to individual customer needs and preferences.
 Upgrades to core customer information and contact center systems will drive these performance enhancements.